SanjayTummala/FakeNews-Detection-App/README.md

-# Fake News Detection – Full Stack Web Application
+# 📰 Fake News Detection – Full Stack Web Application

-A complete Machine Learning–powered web application designed to classify news text as Fake or Real.
+A complete Machine Learning–powered web application that identifies whether a news statement is Fake or Real.
-This project integrates a trained ML model, a Flask-based backend API, and a modern React frontend, deployed across fully managed cloud platforms.
+This project integrates a trained ML model, a Flask-based backend API, and a modern React frontend, deployed on cloud platforms for seamless real-time predictions.

-The system is designed with clarity, responsiveness, and professional presentation, making it suitable for academic reviews, portfolios, and production-style ML demonstrations.

 Live Website
 https://fakenews-detection-frontend.vercel.app/